 State and Community Organizing

 The work of transforming advanced care happens on the ground by way of people interacting with their clinicians, local health providers, and community institutions.
 Such work cannot happen solely in Washington, DC.
-The Campaign will support state and community coalitions to deliver on-the-ground support and provide them with a framework for how to organize.
-We are focusing this work around state advocacy, increasing advance care planning, reaching new and underserved communities, and implementing our advanced care model in health systems.
+C-TAC supports state and community coalitions that deliver on-the-ground support and provide them with a framework for how to organize.
+We are focusing our work around state advocacy, increasing advance care planning, reaching new and underserved communities, and implementing our advanced care model in health systems.

 Coalition Case Studies